Ayms/node-dom/README.md

 ## Purpose:

-Attempt to generate the DOM for a web page as fast as possible.
+Optimization to generate the W3C DOM for a web page as fast as possible.

-It is  a mix of W3C / WHATWG and specific adaptations for server side, following more what browsers are doing than W3C (ie not being really internally compliant but compliant externally at the end)
+It is  a mix of W3C / WHATWG and specific adaptations for server side and to increase speed, following more what browsers are doing than W3C (ie not being really internally compliant but compliant externally at the end)

-It does implement what is mostly used and attempts to return an acceptable result for what is rarely used.
+It does implement what is mostly used and returns an acceptable result for what is rarely used.

-It does handle scripts, style/link, images, xhr and cookies.
+It does handle scripts, styles, links, images, xhr and cookies.

-It does not handle virtual rendering, stylesheets (but can load links) and events (except onload)
+It does not handle virtual rendering, stylesheets (but can load links) and events (except onload), but does not crash if not implemented features are used.

 ## Install :